Skip to main content

 Courses

-Students will receive 6–8 credits, which can fulfill various GE and major/minor elective requirements or count as general hours toward graduation.
-All students will take:
+Students will receive a minimum of 6 credits, which can fulfill various GE and major/minor elective requirements or count as general hours toward graduation by choosing one of the two tracks:

 Students may not take any other courses on this program, including BYU Online courses, without approval by the program director and ISP.